dapr/docs/daprdocs/content/en/reference/api/state_api.md

 Code | Description
 ---- | -----------
-201  | State saved
+204  | State saved
-400  | State store is missing or misconfigured
-500  | Failed to save state
+400  | State store is missing or misconfigured or malformed request 500  | Failed to save state

 #### Response Body